Springe direkt zu Inhalt

 SCRIPTS’ Research Units

-Four positions for doctoral researchers (E13, 65%) are funded by the Cluster of Excellence “Contestations of the Liberal Script” (SCRIPTS), linked to its four respective Research Units (RU): Borders, Orders, (Re-)Allocation and Temporality.
+Three positions for doctoral researchers (E13, 75%) are funded by the Cluster of Excellence “Contestations of the Liberal Script” (SCRIPTS), linked to its five respective Research Units (RU): Borders, Orders, Technology, Inequality and Freedom, Temporalities and Science.
 Doctoral researchers are expected to participate in regular meetings and events of the Research Units and to contribute to the dissemination of research results through publications and participation in workshops and conferences.
 Applicants should express their interest in the topics of their preferred Research Unit.